Exact logic

 Clients who feel engaged and informed are 90% more willing to pay premium rates.
 That willingness extends to scope additions — when the relationship is transparent and well-managed, clients don’t resent additional fees.
 They appreciate knowing exactly what they’re paying for.

-We spent two Saturdays building it.
-Day one: defined service packages, built Ignition templates, configured e-signature and payment capture.
-Day two: connected Ignition to Karbon onboarding workflows, set up renewal automation, and trained the team.
+A firm that starts on manual templates and later implements this system sees a consistent shift.
+The build itself takes about two Saturdays.
+Day one: define service packages, build Ignition templates, configure e-signature and payment capture.
+Day two: connect Ignition to Karbon onboarding workflows, set up renewal automation, and train the team.

-Close rate went from 72% to 91%.
-The increase came entirely from prospects who would have drifted away during the old 11-day gap.
+Close rate climbs, and the gain comes almost entirely from prospects who would have drifted away during the old multi-week gap.

-Renewal completion went from a six-week annual project (admin manually generating and tracking 180 renewals) to a two-hour oversight task (reviewing the automated renewal dashboard and making personal calls to the 8-10 clients who hadn’t signed).
+Renewal completion shifts from a multi-week annual project — an admin manually generating and tracking well over a hundred renewals — to a couple of hours of oversight: reviewing the automated renewal dashboard and making personal calls to the handful of clients who haven’t signed.

-Time to first payment dropped from an average of 47 days (first invoice sent after engagement started, net 30 terms, payment received mid-cycle) to 0 days.
-Payment authorization was captured at signing, and the first charge processed automatically.
+Time to first payment drops from an average of around 47 days (first invoice sent after the engagement started, net 30 terms, payment received mid-cycle) to same-day.
+Payment authorization is captured at signing, and the first charge processes automatically.

 | Aspect | Manual Process | With Neudash |